 Under the Special Duke Employee Tuition Rate Program, eligible Duke employees* may enroll in undergraduate level courses for academic credit or for audit at greatly reduced tuition costs.

-Beginning with the 2012-2013 academic year and the 2013 Summer Session, employees may enroll for academic credit in an undergraduate course valued at one course credit for $975 and/or enroll as an auditor in an undergraduate course valued at one course credit for $100.
+Employees may enroll for academic credit in an undergraduate course valued at one course credit for $975 and/or enroll as an auditor in an undergraduate course valued at one course credit for $100.

 Courses that are two course credits in value will cost $1,950 when taken for academic credit and $200 when audited.